Realistic ENSO Dynamics Requires a Damped Nonlinear Recharge Oscillator: Introduction

 Building upon this background, the present study aims to develop a RO “recipe” that retains a minimal set of components, yet effectively captures both the linear and nonlinear characteristics of ENSO by addressing the aforementioned objectives in a systematic, step-by-step manner.
 In particular, beyond successfully reproducing commonly captured features such as overall amplitude and its asymmetry, dominant frequency, and seasonal synchronization, we specifically aim to reproduce the lagged autocorrelation structure, as well as the duration and transition asymmetries—features that have received comparatively little attention in previous RO studies.
 Section~\ref{sec:methods} describes the key observed ENSO features to be replicated within the RO framework and outlines the RO equations used in this study.
-Section~\ref{sec:heat_content} justifies the use of western Pacific heat content as a more physically relevant choice for the $h$ variable.
-Section~\ref{sec:stable_or_unstable} demonstrates that a self-sustained ENSO regime is inconsistent with observations.
-Section~\ref{sec:white_or_red} shows that red noise forcing distorts the power spectrum and introduces unnecessary complexity into the model.
+Section~\ref{sec:heat_content} justifies the use of western Pacific heat content for the $h$ variable in our study.
+Section~\ref{sec:stable_or_unstable} demonstrates that a self-sustained ENSO regime fails to reproduce the observed kurtosis of Niño indices.
+Section~\ref{sec:white_or_red} shows that using red instead of white noise forcing introduces unnecessary complexity into the model.
 Section~\ref{sec:nonlinear_parameters} highlights the distinct roles of different nonlinear parameters in generating ENSO asymmetries.
-Section~\ref{sec:parameter_sweep} systematically explores the parameter space to optimize the simulated ENSO properties, reproducing established RO benchmarks while successfully capturing lagged autocorrelation, as well as duration and phase transition asymmetries.
+Section~\ref{sec:parameter_sweep} systematically explores the parameter space to optimize simulated ENSO properties, successfully reproducing established benchmarks of the RO framework.
 Finally, Section~\ref{sec:discussion_and_conclusions} discusses the broader implications of these findings and concludes by underscoring the critical importance of atmospheric nonlinearities in shaping ENSO asymmetry.